Solar Cell

 Different types of Photovoltaic Cell

-The majority of solar cells you will see today on rooftops are just silicon sandwiches.
-They’ve received the designation of “doped” to improve its electrical conductivity.
-These classic solar cells are called first-generation by scientists to distinguish them from the two newer technologies, second- and third-generation.
-What’s the difference?
+Most solar panels that are on roofs are simply silicon sandwiched.
+They’ve received the designation of “doped” to enhance its electrical conductivity.
+These solar cells of the past are called first-generation by scientists to distinguish them from the two newer technologies, second- and third generation.
+What is the difference?

 First-generation Solar Cells

-More than 90 percent of the world’s solar cells are made of wafers made up of crystallized silicon (abbreviated “c-Si”), which are sliced from large ingots.
-This process could take up to one month and is carried out in extremely clean laboratories.
-Ingots could be one crystal (monocrystalline solar panels) or multi-crystalline (polycrystalline solar panels), depending on whether they contain multiple crystals.
+More than 90 percent of the solar cells are made of silicon wafers that contain crystalline silicon (abbreviated “c-Si”), which are sliced from large ingots.
+This process can take as long as one month and is carried out in ultra-clean labs.
+Ingots can include single crystals (monocrystalline solar panels) or multi-crystalline (polycrystalline solar panels) in the event that they contain multiple crystals.

-Solar cells of the first generation function the way we’ve shown them in the picture above.
-They make use of a simple connection between p-type and n-type layers of silicon.
-The latter is cut out of separate ingots.
-The n-type ingot is created by heating small pieces of silicon with small amounts (or antimony or phosphorus) as the dopant.
-In a p-type ingot, you would use boron.
-The junction is made by combining slices of p-type and the n-type silicon.
-There are a few extra bells and whistles which can add to the photovoltaic cell (like an antireflective layer which increases light absorption and makes them blue) and connections made of metal that allow them to be wired into circuits.
-A simple P-N junction is the most common solar cells are relying on.
-Photovoltaic solar cells function since 1954 when Bell Labs scientists pioneered it using sunlight to illuminate silicon sand, they generated electricity.
+The first-generation solar cell functions as they are shown in the box above.
+They use one, simple junction between n and p-type layers of silicon, which is cut from separate ingots.
+The n-type ingot is created by heating small silicon pieces using small amounts (or antimony and phosphorus) as dopants.
+A p-type one would use boron.
+The junction is formed by fusing slices of p type and N-type silicon.
+There are additional bells and whistles that can be added to photovoltaic cells (like an antireflective coating, which increases light absorption and gives them their blue color), and metal connections to allow them to be connected to circuits.
+However, a basic P-N junction is the most common solar cells depend on.
+This is how photovoltaic solar cells have been working since 1954 when Bell Labs scientists pioneered it: by shining sunlight onto silicon sand, they created electricity.

 Second-generation Solar Cells

-The classic solar cells have thin films of solar wafers.
-They’re usually only tiny fractions of millimeters thick (around 200 micrometers or 200mm).
-They’re not as thin than second generation solar cells (TPSC), or thin-film solar cells which are 100 times smaller (several millimeters, or millimeters of meters deep).
-Although the majority of them are still made of silicon (a type of silicon known as amorphous silu (a-Si)) that is where the atoms are placed in random crystalline structures, some are made out of different materials like Cd-Te, cadmium-telluride or copper indium gallium dielenide (CIGS).
+The traditional solar cells have thin film of solar wafers.
+They’re typically just tiny fractions of millimeters thick (around 200 micrometers or 200 millimeters).
+They aren’t as thin than second generation solar cells (TPSC), or thin-film solar cells, which are 100 times smaller (several millimeters or millionths a meter deep).
+Though the majority are still made of silicon (a form known as amorphous siliu, a-Si), in which particles are distributed in random crystalline forms however, some are made of different materials like cadmium-telluride, Cd-Te, or copper indium gallium dielenide, (CIGS).

-The second generation cells are light and thin and can be laminated to skylights, windows or roof tiles.
-They also work well with all kinds of “substrates”, which are backers such as plastics and metals.
-Second-generation cells have less flexibility than the first generation ones, however they perform far better than them.
-The top first-generation cells can attain efficiency of around 15%, but amorphous silicon struggles to get higher than 7%) and the top thin-film CdTe cells manage only about 11 percent efficiency, with CIGS cells no better than 7-12%.
-This is one of the reasons why second-generation solar cells haven’t had much success in the marketplace despite their numerous advantages.
+Second-generation cells are extremely thin and light and can be laminated to skylights, windows or roof tiles.
+They are also compatible with all types of “substrates”, which are backers like plastics and metals.
+Second-generation cells have less flexibility than those of the first generation, but they still perform better than their predecessors.
+First-generation cells of the highest quality can have an efficiency of 15 to 15 percent, however Amorphous silicon is struggling to reach above 7%) While the most efficient thin-film CdTe cells manage only about 11 percent, and CIGS cells can’t even reach 7-12 percent.
+This is among the reasons why the second-generation solar cells aren’t enjoyed much success on the market despite their many advantages.

 Third-generation Solar cells